Main Menu

 This process ensures that the Age-Friendly designation is not symbolic — it is grounded in community voice, measurable outcomes, and long-term commitment.

-As part of our Age-Friendly planning process, we will be launching a community-wide survey in the coming months.
-The survey will gather feedback from residents.
+The survey will run from May 4th to June 15th, 2026.
+As part of our Age-Friendly planning process, we are launching a community-wide survey.
+The survey gathers feedback from residents on:

 • Housing and affordability